pyne/pyne/docs/theorymanual/source_sampling.rst

      w(n) = \frac{p(n)}{\hat{p}(n)}

-Once a phase space bin is selected a position must be sampled uniformly within the selected mesh volume element to determine the (x, y, z) birth position, and energy must be uniformly sampled uniformly within the selected energy bin.
+Once a phase space bin is selected a position must be sampled uniformly within the selected voxel/sub-voxel to determine the (x, y, z) birth position, and energy must be uniformly sampled uniformly within the selected energy bin.

 **************